Nuneaton Town appoint Mark Noon as caretaker manager

 Former Telford player Forsdick, also 30, has been part of the Boro backroom staff after suffering a serious injury during pre-season, which has prevented him from playing this campaign.

-''We have solid foundations and strength of depth at the club both with backroom staff and in the dressing room," Boro chairman Ian Neale told the club website.
+''We have solid foundations and strength of depth at the club both with backroom staff and in the dressing room," said Boro chairman Ian Neale.